 5 x 60 minute episodes

-In 1981, Gerd Heidemann, a senior reporter for the German magazine Stern, believes he has stumbled onto the greatest literary find of the century: the personal diaries of Adolf Hitler.
+In 1981, Gerd Heidemann (Jonathan Pryce), a senior reporter for the West German weekly magazine Stern, believes he has stumbled onto the greatest literary find of the century: the personal diaries of Adolf Hitler.

 Only handwriting tests were commissioned, and three separate experts all agreed the diaries were genuine.